Wichtige Views

 Separate objects by lifespans to minimize fragmentation.

-Shut down the instance, delete any files created by the CREATE DATABASE command, and
+Shut down the instance, delete any files created by the CREATE DATABASE

 To reallocate the space needed for the parameter